matejak/imreg_dft/doc/cli-advanced.rst

 * one of the images has its spectrum cut (e.g. when different objectives were used),
 * you want to apply interpolation (you have nice images and desire sub-pixel precision),
 * one (or more) of rotation, scaling, or translation is known (so you want to help the process by narrowing possible values down) and
-* the image field of view is a (small) subset of the template's (which is a huge obstacle when not taken care of in any way).
+* the subject's field of view is a (small) subset of the template's (which is a huge obstacle when not taken care of in any way).

 Frequency spectrum filtering
 ----------------------------

-If you want to even image spectra, you want to use low-pass filters.
+If you want to even images spectra, you want to use low-pass filters.
 This happens for example if you acquire photos of sample under a microscope using objective lenses with different numerical aperture.
 The fact that spectra don't match in high frequencies may confuse the method.

 On the contrary, if you have some low-frequency noise (such as working with inverted images), you need a high-pass filter.

 ``--lowpass``, ``--highpass``
-    These two concern filtration of the image prior to the registration.
+    These two concern filtration of images prior to the registration.
     There can be multiple reasons why to filter images:

     * One of them is filtered already due to conditions beyond your control, so by filtering them again just brings the other one on the par with the first one.